waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** External navigation seems to be a red herring.
 The solution to the puzzle must lie *inside* Mt.
 Moon, involving an interaction with either the Rocket Grunt on B2F or the Hiker on 1F.
 - **New Plan:** Return to Mt.
 Moon and systematically test the remaining hypotheses from the log.
 - **Ledge Traversal:** Moving down onto a ledge tile automatically results in a two-tile jump to the tile below the ledge.
+- **Ledge Traversal:** Moving down onto a ledge tile automatically results in a two-tile jump to the tile below the ledge.